 The Agency further challenged the Arbitrator's interpretation that adverse inferences preclude the use of data to limit the class.
-The Agency asserted that, in regards to identifying additional grievant, the adverse inferences were based upon the failure to produce data.
+The Agency asserted that, in regards to identifying additional grievants, the adverse inferences were based upon the Agency's past failure to produce data, such as job announcement information.
 However, in sharp contrast, the Arbitrator was now using the adverse inferences to preclude the use of NFC data (accession lists) which allegedly had the effect of improperly manipulating the data to support her desire to have retroactive promotions "apply to the largest class of grievant possible" as opposed to those employees deemed eligible based upon the grievance and her findings of fact, and not her feelings.
 Thus, the Agency challenged the Arbitrator's use of adverse inferences in this regard.

 The Agency also advised the parties that its payroll personnel maintained contact with the Office of Personnel Management (OPM) on the status of annuity recalculations.
-In particular, Acting CHCO Towarda Brooks advised the parties that as early as the morning of the June 2, 2015, IM that the Agency had again contacted OPM on the status of annuity recalculations.
-Ms. Brooks further advised that HUD's payroll personnel were reaching out to OPM on a weekly basis for status updates on this issue.
+In particular, Acting CHCO Towanda Brooks advised the parties that as recently as the morning of the June 2, 2015, IM the Agency had once again contacted OPM to inquire about the status of annuity recalculations.
+Ms. Brooks further advised that HUD's payroll personnel had been reaching out to OPM on a weekly basis for status updates on this issue.